flutter/website/pull_request_template.md

 [google]: https://google.com
 ```

-- [ ] Never link on the words "here", "click here", or "this document".
+- [ ] **Never link on the words "here", "click here", or "this document".
   Instead, use a phrase that describes what the reader will see.
   For more information, see the Google Developer Style Guide pages on
-    [link text] and [cross references].
+  [link text] and [cross references].**

-- [ ] Use the present tense, and [avoid future tense].
+- [ ] **Use present tense, and [avoid future tense].**
   One way to check for future tense in your docs
   is to search for "will" and remove it wherever possible.

-- [ ] Where possible, use [active voice].
+- [ ] **Where possible, use [active voice].**

 #### Example